-During the production of nitric acid, nitrogen oxide occurs in a secondary reaction.
-In Germany, there are currently seven nitric acid production plants.
-HNO3, production occurs in two process stages:
+During the production of nitric acid (HNO3), nitrogen oxide is produced unintentionally in a secondary reaction during the catalytic oxidation of ammonia (NH3).
+HNO3 production occurs in two process stages:

 - Oxidation of NH3 to NO and - Conversion of NO to NO2 and absorption in H2O.